intershop/intershop-pwa/docs/guides/continuous-integration.md

 # Continuous Integration

-This section provides an overview of required Continuous Integration steps to verify the validity of code contributions.
+This section provides an overview of required continuous integration steps to verify the validity of code contributions.

 > All mentioned tools provide feedback on success or failure via exit code.